-In this example we have a deck aptly called Deck for Dashboard but this could be whatever deck you want.
-Here’s what it looks like in the Deck Slider (the + icon on the top-right of the screen).
-You can reorder and rename your tables and charts here, but you don’t need to, as it’s easy to move them in a moment in the dashboard too.
+You can reorder and rename your tables and charts in the deck, but you don’t need to, as it’s easy to move them in a moment in the dashboard.

 - Click on the dataset name in the top-left to open the drop-down